preliminary programme Rome 2023

 The Application of Network Analysis in Science Studies: Common Theoretical Background for Broad Applications

-Bart Thijs, Centre for R&D Monitoring (ECOOM), KU Leuven, Belgium
+Bart Thijs, Centre for R&D Monitoring (ECOOM) & FEB, KU Leuven, Belgium

 10.30 – 11.00